Skip to main content

 4. If the document has not been modified, you will receive a positive validation response.
 Note that the validation does not use the timestamping engine.
 You can use a service such as openssl verify.

-To get started with Signicat's QTSA service, contact us at support@signicat.com.
+To get started with Signicat's QTSA service, you can contact us by creating a support ticket in the Signicat Dashboard.

 Once you have signed a contract with Signicat and have provided the necessary information, you will be able to access the TSA service at https://tsa.signicat.com/tsaproxy/.

-Access to the service works in accordance with the Internet X.509 Public Key Infrastructure Time-Stamp Protocol (RFC3161) (opens new window), which is the common way of accessing any TSA service.
+Access to the service works in accordance with the Internet X.509 Public Key Infrastructure Time-Stamp Protocol (RFC3161), which is the common way of accessing any TSA service.
 Most programming languages have support for RFC3161 through open source libraries.

 Note